agakshay/Imagesketch/README.md

 # Imagesketch
 ## Summary
-This is a sample project to convert an RGB image into sketch using basic computervision techniques
+This is a sample project to convert an RGB image into a sketch using basic computer vision techniques

 Intial RGB image is uploaded.